COVID-19 Stimulus Checks

 - Financial webinars

-The FTC is already warning about scammers who claim that in order to receive the payment, the person must confirm their account information.
-Here are some ways fraudsters are using the government-issued stimulus checks as a way to get your personal account information:
+Here are other ways fraudsters are using the government-issued stimulus checks as a way to get your personal account information:

-- Fraudulent Checks: If you’ve already received a ‘stimulus check,’ it’s a scam.
-The IRS has already stated it will take weeks before the checks start being direct deposited into accounts or mailed out.
-If you receive a check, pay close attention to the amount listed and check to see if there is any requirement for you to verify any information online – if the amount seems strange or the check asks you to complete any additional steps, it’s a scam.
+- Fraudulent Checks: If you receive a check, pay close attention to the amount listed and check to see if there is any requirement for you to verify any information online – if the amount seems strange or the check asks you to complete any additional steps, it’s a scam.
+For extra peace of mind, you can use the Bureau of Fiscal Services check verification services to help you determine the legitimacy of your check.

 - Social Media: If you receive any messages through your social media accounts asking you to verify information in order to get your check, it’s a scam.
 The government, or the Credit Union, will never go through social media to get in contact with you.